ros2/rmw_connextdds/README.md

     - Set [`max_heartbeat_retries`](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/api/connext_dds/api_c/structDDS__RtpsReliableWriterProtocol__t.html#a5be67d978618b5995cb517b51231d39d) to `500` (10s @ 50Hz).
   - Based on [`RMW_CONNEXT_USE_DEFAULT_PUBLISH_MODE`](#rmw-connext-use-default-publish-mode),
     overwrite `DataWriterQos::publish_mode::kind` to `ASYNCHRONOUS_PUBLISH_MODE`.
-    - The "asynchronous publish mode" is required to publish data samples which require fragmentation because they exceed the underlying transport's MTU.
+    - The "asynchronous publish mode" is required by RTI Connext DDS to publish data samples which require fragmentation because they exceed the underlying transport's MTU.
-    - In "asynchronous publish mode", samples are added to a queue and disseminated to DataReader from a separate thread.
+    - In "asynchronous publish mode", samples are added to a queue and disseminated to DataReaders from a separate thread.
   - If the data type is "unbounded" (i.e. it contains at least one variable-length field without a fixed maximum length), then Connext must be configured to always dynamically allocate samples for the DataWriter.